rladiesPHL/2022_datathon/analyses/team1/brendan_g/utilization_score.md

     ## [1] "2021-09-15"

-“Padding” the client data set results in each client having the same number of observations - each client has 1,021 rows now representing the number of days between the min and max dates:
+“Padding” the client data set results in each client having the same number of observations - each client has the same number of rows now representing the number of days between the min and max dates:

 ``` r
 client_info_adj <-